Mohs Surgery & Dermatology Frequently Asked Questions

 Will I have restrictions after surgery?

+Yes.
 After surgery, we ask that you return home and rest for the remainder of the day.
 Patients can usually shower after 1 to 2 days, but you should avoid swimming in a public pool, lake, or ocean for at least 2-3 weeks.
 Lighter activities and going for a walk are usually OK after 1 to 2 days, but it is important to limit strenuous physical activities, including golf, exercise, tennis, cycling, and yoga / Pilates, for 2 weeks to allow the wound to develop sufficient strength before being subjected to stretching and tension.
 This is very important to achieve the best possible cosmetic result which we believe is as important as curing your cancer.

 Do you perform Mohs surgery for melanoma?